Tharun0127/SSE_Main/README.md

 ## 4. Deployment to Firebase

 This project is configured for **Firebase App Hosting**.
 You do not need to manually build or push the Docker image.
-Firebase will automatically build the container from your source code and deploy it.
+Firebase uses the `Dockerfile` in your project as instructions to automatically build the container from your source code and deploy it.

 1.  **Log in to Firebase:**
     If you haven't already, log in to the Firebase CLI: